dyno-might/dyno-might.github.io/_posts/2022-09-01-gratitude.md

 "
 ---

+After decades of research, we now have a huge body of studies and meta-reviews to summarize it.
+What do they say?

+{% comment %}
 I was wrong about gratitude.
 I thought it was a guaranteed way to become happier and went around proclaiming [we should be thankful](/thanks/) because:

 > Hokey, unfashionable techniques like practicing gratitude turn out to have strong scientific evidence behind them.